STUDY SHOWS THAT MINORITIES ARE DISPROPORTIONATELY VICTIMS

 CONTACT THE ATTORNEYS AT MALLON & TRANGER

 We offer a free initial consultation to anyone who has been hurt as a result of improper acts by law enforcement officers.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.